 The notice will give you the name, address, and phone number of the consumer

 reporting agency.
 You are also entitled to one free report a year if you are

 unemployed and plan to look for a job within 60 days; if you are on welfare; or

 if your report is inaccurate because of fraud, including identity theft.

 Q: Can I purchase additional credit report copies?

-Q: Should I order a report from each of the three nationwide consumer reporting companies?
+Q: Should I order a report from each of the three nationwide consumer reporting agencies?

 A: It is up to you.
-Because nationwide consumer reporting companies get their information from different sources, the information in your report from one company may not reflect all, or the same, information in your reports from the other two companies.
+Because nationwide consumer reporting agencies get their information from different sources, the information in your report from one agency may not reflect all, or the same, information in your reports from the other two agencies.
 That is not to say that the information in any of your reports is necessarily inaccurate; it just may be different.

-Q: Should I order my reports from all three of the nationwide consumer reporting companies at the same time?
+Q: Should I order my reports from all three of the nationwide consumer reporting agencies at the same time?